 When a Vault server is started, it starts in a sealed state.
 In this state, Vault is configured to know where and how to access the physical storage, but doesn't know how to decrypt any of it.

 Prior to unsealing, almost no operations are possible with Vault.
 For example authentication, managing the mount tables, etc. are all not possible.
-The only possible operations are to unseal the Vault and check the status of the unseal.
+The only possible operations are to unseal the Vault and check the status of the seal.

 Therefore, to decrypt the data, Vault must decrypt the encryption key which requires the master key.
 Unsealing is the process of getting access to this master key.
 The master key is stored alongside all other Vault data, but is encrypted by yet another mechanism: the unseal key.

 The unseal process is done by running

 vault operator unseal or via the API.

 This process is stateful: each key can be entered via multiple mechanisms

 on multiple computers and it will work.
 This allows each shard of the master

 key to be on a distinct machine for better security.

 Once a Vault node is unsealed, it remains unsealed until one of these things happens: